KarsonTheFoxx/Zodiac-Bot/README.md

 - Updated changelog
 > Changelog in last push was not updated
 - Added moderator_role ping to the message sent to the ticket
+### V0.1.4
+Changelog
+- Formatted extensions\tickets.py
+> Modified whitespace and class order to view, view, modal, modal to clean up the file.
+Added comments
+- Formatted main.py
+> Modified whitespace to clean up.
+Moved imports in main() to other imports block for consistency
+- Formatted extensions/moderation.py
+> Modified whitespace to clean up